 There are other non trivial operations that are still easy to implement using the right Redis commands.
 For instance we may want a list of all the objects with the tags 1, 2, 10, and 27 together.
 We can do this using the SINTER command, which performs the intersection between different sets.
 We can use:

 > sinter tag:1:news tag:2:news tag:10:news tag:27:news ... results here ...

 Intersection is not the only operation performed, you can also perform unions, difference, extract a random element, and so forth.

 The command to extract an element is called SPOP, and is handy to model certain problems.
-For example in order to implement a web-based poker game, you may want to represent your deck into a set.
-Imagine we use a one-char prefix for (C)lubs, (D)iamonds, (H)earts, (S)pades.
+For example in order to implement a web-based poker game, you may want to represent your deck with a set.
+Imagine we use a one-char prefix for (C)lubs, (D)iamonds, (H)earts, (S)pades:

 > sadd deck C1 C2 C3 C4 C5 C6 C7 C8 C9 C10 CJ CQ CK D1 D2 D3 D4 D5 D6 D7 D8 D9 D10 DJ DQ DK H1 H2 H3 H4 H5 H6 H7 H8 H9 H10 HJ HQ HK S1 S2 S3 S4 S5 S6 S7 S8 S9 S10 SJ SQ SK (integer) 52

 Now we want to provide each player with 5 cards.
 The SPOP command removes a random element, returning it to the client, so it is the perfect operation in this case.